Rakesh sits on the executive board of Thompsons as client relations and talent director.

 Rakesh’s career began in 1992.
 After qualifying, he worked at Brent Community Law Centre where he specialised in employment, housing, public and social welfare law.

 He joined Thompsons in 2001, attracted by the firm’s promise of only ever representing claimants.
 Nearly 20 years later, he remains proud of its unwavering loyalty to working people and the trade union movement.
 For Rakesh, Thompsons’ work is not only highly political and pioneering but also valuable and rewarding.

 A loyal season ticket holder at Spurs (and patiently waiting for a return of the silverware), Rakesh also lists cycling, walking and listening to music as his interests outside of the football season.

 Rakesh's case experience

-Gibb v Maidstone & Tunbridge Wells NHS Trust: A Court of Appeal decision that a public body could not escape contractual commitments in a compromise agreement by alleging after the event that their decision to enter into them was unlawful or irrational.
+- Won a Court of Appeal decision that a public body could not escape contractual commitments in a compromise agreement by alleging after the event that their decision to enter into them was unlawful or irrational.

-Kelly and ors v UNISON: A Tribunal decision about whether the claimants were discriminated against on grounds of their Trotskyite beliefs contrary to the Religion and Belief Regulations.
+- Secured a tribunal decision about whether the claimants were discriminated against on grounds of their Trotskyite beliefs contrary to the Religion and Belief Regulations.

-O'Hanlon v HMRC: A Court of Appeal decision about disability discrimination in relation to sickness absence procedures.
+- Won a Court of Appeal decision about disability discrimination in relation to sickness absence procedures.

-Griffiths v DWP: A Court of Appeal case about disability discrimination in relation to trigger points in sickness absence procedures.
+- Won a Court of Appeal case about disability discrimination in relation to trigger points in sickness absence procedures.